 Since Tulum is a beach town, it’s a popular year-round destination.
 The tourist crowds are heaviest in spring and summer and significantly less in the fall and winter, so depending on what type of experience you are seeking, keep that in mind when booking your trip.

 One day in Tulum itinerary

 Follow this guide and make the most of your trip even if you’re short on time.
 These are the top sights and things to do during your one day in Tulum.

 Walk among ancient Mayan ruins

-To enter the archaeological site to see the Mayan ruins, it is $35-$40 pesos per person.
+To enter the archaeological site to see the Mayan ruins, it is 35-40 pesos per person.
 The ruins sit atop cliffs, so hiking up to them offers a nice vantage point to see the beach and the ocean.
 There are also other places where you can see Mayan ruins in Tulum, such as the Sian Ka’an biosphere reserve.